AdelsteinJillTPF/wildlife-wrangler/User's Guide.md

 a bit of work that must be done by the user.

 #### General Overview of the Workflow
-The user enters species concepts and unique sets of filtering parameters in their copy of wildlife-wrangler.sqlite, then fills out a small portion of a
+The user enters species information and unique sets of filtering parameters in their copy of wildlife-wrangler.sqlite, then fills out a small portion of a
-[Jupyter Notebook](https://jupyter.org/) with codes for a species concept and filter parameters sets to use and relevant directories.
-When the notebook is run, code that is stored in "wrangler_functions.py" and the notebook itself retrieves records from GBIF, filters out unsuitable records, creates an output database where suitable records are stored along with documentation and summaries of record attributes before and after filtering, and performs various summaries of data attributes within the notebook.
-Thus, the primary results of running the wrangler are 1) the notebook with documentation and data summaries and 2) the output (SQLite) database containing suitable records.
+[Jupyter Notebook](https://jupyter.org/) document with codes for a species definition and filter parameters sets to use and relevant directories.
+When the notebook document is run, code that is stored in "wrangler_functions.py" and the notebook document itself retrieves records from GBIF, filters out unsuitable records, creates an output database where suitable records are stored along with documentation and summaries of record attributes before and after filtering, and performs various summaries of data attributes within the notebook document.
+Thus, the primary results of running the wrangler are 1) the notebook document with documentation and data summaries and 2) the output (SQLite) database containing suitable records.

 #### Components of the Framework
 *  __wildlife-wrangler.sqlite__ -- a centralized place to store filtering
-   criteria and species concepts.
-Saving filter sets (criteria) and species concepts as unique items in a database makes it much easier to explore combinations of species concepts and filtering criteria.
+   criteria and species definitions.
+Saving filter sets (criteria) and species definitions as unique items in a database makes it much easier to explore combinations of species definitions and filtering criteria.
 For example, if you want to use the same criteria for 20 species, you can call the same criteria each of the 20 times with just the codes.
 This setup was chosen with the running of hundreds of queries over time in mind.
 *  __report.ipynb__ -- this is where you control/run the wrangler.
 It's
    kind of like a beefed-up form and report all in one.
-Once you have species concepts and filter sets entered into wildlife-wrangler.sqlite, you can copy report notebooks to create and run occurrence record queries/requests/downloads.
+Once you have species definitions and filter sets entered into wildlife-wrangler.sqlite, you can copy report notebook documents to create and run occurrence record queries/requests/downloads.
-*  __wranglerconfig__ -- this is a text file where you store some personal information that you wouldn't want saved in the notebooks: your email address and password for your GBIF account, which is needed in order to requests large downloads from GBIF.
+*  __wranglerconfig__ -- this is a text file where you store some personal information that you wouldn't want saved in the notebook document: your email address and password for your GBIF account, which is needed in order to requests large downloads from GBIF.
 *  __wrangler_functions.py__ -- a python module containing the meat and